abbottk/WebPage/teaching/cs381-su15/homework/hw5.md

 1. Define a function `rankC` that maps each stack operation to its rank.

-2. Define a auxiliary function `rankP` that computes the rank of a program.
+2. Define an auxiliary function `rankP` that computes the rank of a program.
 The `Maybe` data type is used to capture rank errors (e.g. a program containing a rank error should be mapped to `Nothing`, whereas a program with no rank error should be wrapped by `Just`). *Hint*: you may need to define an auxiliary function `rank :: Prog -> Rank -> Maybe Rank` and define `rankP` using `rank`.

 3. Define a function `semStatTC` for evaluating stack programs that first calls the function `rankP` to check wheter the stack program is type correct and evaluates the program only in that case.
 For performing the actual evaluation `semStatTC` calls the function `prog`.